fboerman/blog/content/posts/sdacrevenue1/index.md

 ## SDAC revenue abroad
 Now all that export also means that some zones are net importers.
 A good example of this is our big neighbour Germany.
 It used to have a positive net revenue, but this year it is actually importing more, which results in the breakdown shown in figure 5.
 But even for DE it is sometimes optimal that it exports with negative prices.
-The IV quadrant is however relatively smaller then NL, representing 0.47% of total absolute revenue.
+Quadrant IV is however relatively smaller then NL, representing 0.47% of total absolute revenue.

 More on SDAC revenue for other zones in a later post!